simpleledger/SLPDB/README.md

 ###  7.1. <a name='ParserTests'></a>Parser Tests

-SLPDB leverages the SLPJS npm library has been tested using differential fuzzing and passes all SLP message parser unit tests.
+SLPDB leverages the SLPJS npm library has been tested using differential fuzzing and passes all SLP message parser unit tests for Token Type 1 and NFT1.
 You can learn more about this testing at the following locations:
 * [SLP Unit Tests - Parsing of OP_RETURN scripts](https://github.com/simpleledger/slp-unit-test-data#part-a-parsing-of-op_return-scripts)
 * [JS Fuzzer](https://github.com/simpleledger/slp-validate/tree/master/fuzzer)
 * [c++ fuzzers](https://github.com/blockparty-sh/cpp_slp_graph_search/tree/master/fuzz)

 ###  7.2. <a name='InputTests'></a>Input Tests

-Graph validation generally requires checking that a transactions's valid input quantity is greater than or equal to the output quantity.
+Graph validation typically requires checking that a transactions's valid inputs the outputs specified in the SLP OP_RETURN message.
-The SLPJS npm library also passes all unit tests which test for this condition, and you can learn more about these types of tests at the following location:
+The SLPJS npm library also passes all unit tests which test for the specified input requirements for Token Type 1 and NFT1, and you can learn more about these types of tests at the following location:
 * [SLP Unit Tests - Transaction input tests](https://github.com/simpleledger/slp-unit-test-data#part-b-transaction-input-tests)

 ###  7.3. <a name='E2ETests'></a>End-to-End Tests